Follow one request through the lock.

 Spend that can't drift

-Budgets are debited per request in real money.
-Lose Redis and spend reconciles from the durable audit ledger; if both are unreadable, the check fails closed.
+Spend is debited in real money and reconciles from the durable ledger; it fails closed.

 micro-euro ledgerreconciledfails closed